MIDI Macros

 Tip:

-With a MIDI macro as an action in the settings of the MIDI foot pedal, it is even possible for SongBook+ to respond to a configurable MIDI command and then send out other MIDI commands.
+With a MIDI macro as an action in the settings of the MIDI foot pedal, it is even possible for SongBook+ to respond to a configurable MIDI command and consequently send out other MIDI commands.

 Tip: